PrezBala/Project5FE/README.md

 As a prospective user, I am presented with clear sign-in and registration options, allowing for a streamlined and intuitive access process.

 As a user, I require a fully responsive navigation menu for effortless site navigation regardless of the device I am using.

+# Reuse of Components

+* In the Auth.js component, I have designed a generic login/register form that toggles between login and register view based on the isLoginView state.
+This logic encapsulates both operations in a single component, enabling me to reuse this component wherever a login or register feature is needed without duplicating code.

+* The App.js file includes several examples of reusable components: MovieList, MovieDetails, and MovieForm are used to display various pieces of information about movies.
+These components are reused to display information about different sets of movies without modifying the components themselves.

+* useCookies hook: This custom hook is utilized in multiple places: Auth.js, App.js, and AdminPanel.js.
+This hook aids in managing cookies throughout the application, which is a crucial aspect of maintaining and checking user sessions.
+This is a form of logic reusability.

 # Wireframe